-The Vice President of Academic Affairs or designee may temporarily restrict a student from any personal, verbal, written, telephone, electronic, and third- party contact with another person pending an investigation and/or hearing whenever the contact could constitute a danger to the person or to the safety of the person or property, or the seriousness of the allegations warrants such action.
+The Senior Vice President for Innovation and Strategic Planning or designee may temporarily restrict a student from any personal, verbal, written, telephone, electronic, and third- party contact with another person pending an investigation and/or conference whenever the contact could constitute a danger to the person or to the safety of the person or property, or the seriousness of the allegations warrants such action.
 Any student so restricted may obtain an explanation of the basis for such restriction upon request.

-Withdrawal Prior to Student Conduct Proceedings
+4. Withdrawal Prior to Student Conduct Proceedings